Tucker122ee/Tucker122ee.github.io/writeups/writeup3.md

-# writeups/writeup3.md
+# TRIAL DEMO

 # Writeup 3

 ![Writeup Screenshot](../images/writeup3.png)

 ## Overview
-This is a placeholder writeup for demonstration purposes.
-In a real implementation, this would contain detailed content about a cybersecurity topic, analysis, or research findings.
+This is a trial demo.

 ## Key Points
 - Placeholder content for writeup 3